Driving HGVs in Winter

 “to what extent are drivers trained for harsh driving conditions?”, “are any drivers or vehicles more at-risk?” and “how is daily vehicle roadworthiness ensured?”.

-Tools such as Fleet management software can then be used to implement your processes and create reports on their performance, such as driver behaviour scores, vehicle inspection and driver policy competition rates.
+Tools such as fleet driver management software can then be used to implement your processes and create reports on their performance, such as driver behaviour scores, vehicle inspection and driver policy competition rates.

 Software can also be configured to automatically send reminders and alerts for new starters with links to polices; drivers who display risky behaviour; those who are due for refresher training; or even scheduled medicals and/or drug and alcohol testing.